EngineersBox/VVSFS/report.md

 # Testing

- * We created our own test suite (vvsfs/vvsfs_tests)
-    - We used a test driven development methodology, where we would create tests for expected behaviour and build new features to make them pass.
-    - Additionally we utilised this as a regression test suite to ensure that new code didn't break existing functionality.
-Furthermore, whenever we fixed problems that were discoved, we built a test to ensure that we didn't break it again.
-    - The suite is composed of a set of helper scripts that provide automatic generation of a test environment, and an [assertion framework](https://github.com/torokmark/assert.sh/blob/main/assert.sh) to provide nice error messages.
+We created our own test suite (found in vvsfs/vvsfs_tests), which can be run using the script `run_all_tests.sh`.
+The suite is composed of a set of helper scripts that provide automatic generation of a test environment, and an [assertion framework](https://github.com/torokmark/assert.sh/blob/main/assert.sh) to provide nice error messages.
+We used this suite as part of a test driven development methodology (where we would create tests for expected behaviour and build new features to make them pass), as well as for regression testing (whenever we discovered/fixed a bug, we would write a new test to prevent it from occuring again).

+There is one bug found by our test suite which we were unable to fix before submission - the assertion on line 60 of `test_mv_overwrite.sh`.
+This test involves creating two files in the same directory, and then renaming one to the other, causing an overwrite.
+Our assertions to check that the move was successful initially pass, however after a remount, the destination file contents are wiped.
+This behaviour is non-deterministic, and usually does not occur until the test suite has been run 3-4 times on a fresh VM image.
+Our investigations have led us to believe that the provided template code allocates the same data block twice in some cases; however despite extensive attempts by all of our team members and our tutor (Felix) to try and diagnose the issue, we were unfortunately unable make any progress.

- * We used the [pjdfstest](https://github.com/pjd/pjdfstest) filesystem test suite to check our implentation for POSIX compliance and various other edge cases.
+In addition to our own suite, we used the [pjdfstest](https://github.com/pjd/pjdfstest) filesystem test suite to check our implentation for POSIX compliance and various other edge cases.
 By the end we passed all tests with the following exceptions:
-    1. The tests for large files (2gb) files.
+    1. Large file (2gb) tests.
-    2. The filesystem does not keep track of the `.` & `..` files in directories.
-As such, we failed the test that checks whether folder link counts are incremented correctly.
-We chose to ignore this due to [a note posted by Alwen on the course Ed forum](https://edstem.org/au/courses/12685/discussion/1633469).
+    2. Folder link count checks.
+These failed because our filesystem does not keep track of the reserved `.` & `..` files in directories, which was an implementation decision we made based [a note posted by Alwen Ed](https://edstem.org/au/courses/12685/discussion/1633469).
-    3. The filesystem does not correctly update ctime on truncate.
-(TODO: Does anyone want to fix this?)
+    3. The filesystem does not correctly update `ctime`` on truncation.
     4. The filesystem does not store high presision time, only seconds like minix & ext2.
-(TODO: Does anyone want to fix this?)

- * TODO: Should we discuss the rename bug?
+Finally, we ran our filesystem through the [xfstests](https://github.com/kdave/xfstests) suite.
+This uncovered a large number of concurrency issues which we believe are related to the provided assignment template code.
+We think they may be related to the double block allocation issue mentioned above.